qwerty1423/no-autopilot-mod/README.md

 ## features and not features

-Some of the not features may eventually be implemented. the ones toward the end, probably won't be.
+Some of the not features may eventually be implemented.

 ### list of notable features in the mod